mukulsagvekar/trending-youtube-videos-stats/README.md

 In this project, build a pipeline using AWS services and snowflake, used tableau for visualization.

-The data is available in kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new We have structured as well as unstructured (json) data.
+The data is available in kaggle - https://www.kaggle.com/datasets/datasnaek/youtube-new We have structured as well as semi-structured (json) data.

 # Pipeline: